corpus-io/tokenize.it-smart-contracts/docs/testing.md

 ### Allegedly uncovered branches

-Forge claims this if statement in ContinuousFundraising.sol and Token.sol has an uncovered branch:
+Forge claims this if statement in PublicOffer.sol and Token.sol has an uncovered branch:

 ```solidity
 if (fee != 0) {...}